 S.O.S VILLAGE

-The story I’m sharing with you is a reflection of the hidden side of every country in the world, the abandoned people.
-Living in a nursing home Ba Vi, Hanoi, about a hundred lives there are left alone, mostly elders, orphans, and the disabled.
-I had the chance to visit the S.O.S village along with a volunteer crew from a high school in Hanoi.
-We went there around new years eve to visit and give the people there food and charity.
+Living in a nursing home, Ba Vi, Hanoi, about a hundred people live there alone, mostly elders, orphans, and the disabled.
+I had the opportunity to visit the SOS village alongside a volunteer crew from a high school in Hanoi.
+We went there around New Year’s Eve to visit and give the people a visit.

-Not only ordinary kids and elders are sent here, but people with Down syndrome, autism, underdeveloped also take the major of the popularity here.
-Most people there don’t even acknowledge that they are left alone by their family and had to be taken care of by strangers.
+People with Down syndrome, autism, and intellectual disability also play a major part in the popularity here.
+Most people there don’t even acknowledge that they were left alone by their family and had to be taken care of by strangers.

 “All lives matter, even the little ones”